deltachat/deltachat-pages/_posts/2020-04-06-desktop-client-release.md

 Note that the "Autocrypt Setup Message" is only useful in one case: if you want to synchronize your Delta Chat app with another Autocrypt-supporting mail client.
-It only allows to transfer the encryption setup but not any chat or contact history.
+It only allows to transfer the encryption setup, but not any chat or contact history.

 ## Installing Delta Chat Desktop